aiops/logsight-install/README.md

 ```bash
 export POSTGRES_PASSWORD=<set a password>
 ```

+The password must comply to some minimum requirements, which are checked during the installation process.

 When all services are running, you can access the logsight.ai landing page via [http://localhost:4200](http://localhost:4200).